| Dietary Calcium has recently been associated with weight loss. More

 calcium; the research on fat storing enzymes and alterations in body

 temperature by calcium works independent of the source of calcium.
+Another very important point is that this relationship of lowered

 body weight to calcium intake occurs in low, but not high calorie

+diets.
 "Calcium intake did not predict changes in weight or fat

 mass in the group with calorie intakes above the mean.
 On the other